chelseavalentine/Notes/WebTechnologies/DomEnlightenment.md

   - `innerHTML`, `outerHTML`
     + invokes a heavy and expensive HTML parser, whereas `TextNode` generation is trivial
   - `textContent`
+    + returns all text, even if it's in child element nodes, like `innerText`
   - `innerText`, `outerText`
     + is aware of style, so doesn't return content of hidden elements, whereas `textContent` does
   - `firstElementChild`, `lastElementChild`, `nextElementChild`, `previousElementChild`